Cedar Guard Station No. 1019

-The Cedar Guard Station No. 1019 in the Rogue River – Siskiyou National Forest, near Cave Junction, Oregon, was built in 1933 by the Civilian Conservation Corps.
+The Cedar Guard Station No. 1019 in the Rogue River – Siskiyou National Forest, near Cave Junction, Oregon, United States, was built in 1933 by the Civilian Conservation Corps.
 It was listed on the National Register of Historic Places in 1986 for its architecture.
 It was designed by Forest Service architects in rustic style.
 The listing included two contributing buildings, a single dwelling and a garage, on a 10 acre area.

 It is a one-story wood-frame building on a cobblestone foundation, with a centered chimney.
 Per its NRHP nomination, the exterior walls were of cedar bark, "with verges and eaves boxed by quarter-round cedar logs, bark on."